Moulishankar10/Gold-Price-Prediction/README.md

 # Gold-Price-Prediction

-An ML model which is developed in TensorFlow, predicts the gold price on a time period given by user.
+An ML model, developed in TensorFlow which predicts the gold price on a time period given by user.

 ## Developed by